spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 Using the per-workload container aggregated data points, Ocean makes recommendations based on a mechanism that attempts to even out peaks and troughs in resource demand.
 The Right-Sizing engine runs every hour to generate new recommendations and update existing ones.

-*  Recommendations for decreasing memory requests are based on the maximum memory utilization.
-If the maximum value * (10% overhead + 5% stability margin) > request, the recommendation = [10% overhead * value + value].
+Recommendations for decreasing and increasing memory or CPU requests are based on the percentile defined for the cluster (the default is the 85th percentile).
-*  Recommendations for decreasing CPU requests: The calculation is the same as for memory requests, except that we use the 85th percentile instead of the maximum value.
-*  Recommendations for increasing memory requests are based on the maximum memory utilization.
-If maximum value * ( 1 + 10% overhead - 5% stability margin) < request, the recommendation = [10% overhead * value + value].
-*  Recommendations for increasing CPU requests: The calculation is the same as for memory requests, except that we use the 85th percentile instead of the maximum value.

 Ocean handles the right-sizing workload limits as follows: